JunZhangNPO/Being-a-TA/Give A Lecture.md

   - **Small group discussions**: Foster peer-to-peer learning and collaboration.
   - **Large group discussions**: Engage the entire class in debate or collective problem-solving.
   - **Collaboration and competition**: Use team-based activities or friendly competition to motivate learning.
+  - **Have a back up**: when one activity does not work, you need to have a plan B

 ### Additional Content to Consider